cuhksam/emnlp2019.github.io/scripts/README.md

 12. Make sure the "Schedule" section in the app is disabled.
 Add "Conference Sessions", "Main Papers & Posters", "Tutorials", and "Workshops" tracks as menu items.

 13. Reorder the "All Authors" item by selecting "Quick Reorder" and choosing "By Last Word (A -> Z)".

+14. Manually link the TACL paper PDFs (under `downloads`) to the relevant papers in the app.